SFantasy/node-in-action/en/appendix/npm.md

-# NPM
+# npm

 ## Introduction

-NPM is usually short for Node Package Manager, and there exists many other [alias](https://github.com/npm/npm-expansions).
+npm is usually short for Node Package Manager, and there exists many other [alias](https://github.com/npm/npm-expansions).

-In my opinion, the relationship between Node.js and NPM is just similar with Maven on Java, PIP on Python and GEM on Ruby.
+In my opinion, the relationship between Node.js and npm is just similar with Maven on Java, PIP on Python and GEM on Ruby.

-With NPM, you could manage the dependencies of your Node.js projects with ease.
+With npm, you could manage the dependencies of your Node.js projects with ease.

 ## Basic use

-The basic usage of NPM includes dependencies management, module management and scripts.
+The basic usage of npm includes dependencies management, module management and scripts.

-> Surely it is better to refer the documentation of NPM or via `npm -l` or `man npm` to read the documentation.
+> Surely it is better to refer the documentation of npm or via `npm -l` or `man npm` to read the documentation.

 ### Install dependencies